saltchang/rf-data-calculator/README.md

 ## Introduction 基本介紹

-This is an engineering calculator application for calculating the RF data of broadcast radio stations.
+This is an engineering app for calculating the RF data of broadcast radio stations.
 Including rf power data, terrain height data, antenna data, and field strength data, etc.
 It stores data into xlsx format as a file.